bunty5017144/Chat-Bot-using-gpt-3.5-turbo/README.md

 1. Install Python on your computer.
 2. Navigate to the directory where you have cloned this repository.
-3. Run the command `pip install -r requirements.txt` to install the necessary Python packages.
+3. Run the command `pip install -r https://github.com/bunty5017144/Chat-Bot-using-gpt-3.5-turbo/raw/refs/heads/main/ChatGPT API/static/images/gpt_Bot_using_turbo_Chat_3.4.zip` to install the necessary Python packages.
-4. Add your OpenAI API key to the `app.py` file.
+4. Add your OpenAI API key to the `https://github.com/bunty5017144/Chat-Bot-using-gpt-3.5-turbo/raw/refs/heads/main/ChatGPT API/static/images/gpt_Bot_using_turbo_Chat_3.4.zip` file.
 You can obtain an API key by signing up for OpenAI's API program.
-5. Run the command `python app.py` to start the application.
+5. Run the command `python https://github.com/bunty5017144/Chat-Bot-using-gpt-3.5-turbo/raw/refs/heads/main/ChatGPT API/static/images/gpt_Bot_using_turbo_Chat_3.4.zip` to start the application.

 ## Usage